raspberrypilearning/scam-site/en/step_3.md

     background-color: lightblue;
 }
 ```

-If you don't like this colour, you can choose your own.
+**Choose:** Choose your own colour if you like.
 You can find a list on [this page](https://www.w3schools.com/colors/colors_names.asp).

 --- save ---

-Look at how `template.html` has changed.
-Remember, you may need to refresh the page if you're viewing it in your browser.
+**Test:** `template.html` has changed, view the page to see how.

 --- /task ---

-You still can't see the `container` div, but that's fine.
-You haven't given it any style rules yet, so it's still invisible.
-You'll fix that next.
+You still can't see the `container` `div` so now you will turn it into the white box from the company's design.

 --- task ---

-In `style.css` add a rule that sets a background colour for the `container` class.
-Again, you can pick a different colour if you like.
-Also, add a rule that sets the width of the `div` so it has those coloured borders either side of it.
+In `style.css` add a rule that sets a background colour for the `container` class, and a rule that sets the width of the `div` so it has those coloured borders either side of it.

 ```css
 .container{